 - Trypophobia is primarily a sympathetic nervous system response, which triggers our fight-or-flight response.
 Most trypophobic people show disgust as their main symptom.

-- Seeing trypophobic images, some people said they shuddered, felt their skin crawl, sweated, palpitated, or felt nauseated or panicky.
+- Seeing trypophobic images, some people reported they shuddered, felt their skin crawl, sweated, palpitated, or felt nauseated or panicky.

 - Others reported goosebumps, itchiness, body tremors, feeling uneasy, eyestrain, and even visual distortions or illusions.